h-greggc/hugo-travel-dream/content/posts/Barcelona/index.md

 {{< figure
   class="column"
-  src="0511-picasso-new-style.jpg" link="https://museupicassobcn.cat/en" caption="An early example of one of Pablo Picasso's more recognizable styles."
+  src="0511-picasso-new-style.jpg" link="https://museupicassobcn.cat/en" caption="An early example of a painting that influenced Pablo Picasso's more recognizable style."
 >}}
 {{< /two-figures >}}

-"Barcelona in the 'high season' translates to mean crowd--of course!
+"Barcelona in the 'high season' translates to mean "crowded"--of course!
 Walking on the most popular streets and narrow pedestrian-only streets in the Gothic Quarter is challenging to a fast walker-like me.
 Nevertheless, we managed to log `14,237` steps that first half day.

 ## Monday, May 12: Barcelona on foot